Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Attach netting to the perimeter fence top

-Secure the net edges to the top of the perimeter fence using cable ties or wire staples every 30 cm.
-The net should have no gaps at the fence connection point — gaps larger than 10 cm allow hawks to enter from the side.
-Pull the net taut to prevent birds from getting tangled in loose netting.
+Secure the edges of the net to the top of the perimeter fence using cable ties or wire staples placed every 30 cm.
+Make sure there are no gaps where the net meets the fence, as openings larger than 10 cm can allow hawks to enter from the sides.
+Keep the net tight and properly stretched to prevent chickens from getting trapped in loose sections.

 4